theMitocondria/slimuuid/README.md

 So while keeping in mind all of these , We shall learn how we made slimUUID , how you can use it .

 **Unpredictability** : As you can also use integers for Unique Identifiers and you would save a lot of space but it is not good where you are sending these IDs in url to customer .
-- Solution : SlimUUID is using its last 8-10 characters for MAC Address , IP Address , xxHash Seed Hashing with each nanosecond of time .
+- Solution : SlimUUID is using its last 8-10 characters for MAC Address , IP Address , xxHash Hashing with each nanosecond of time .
 So predictability of this uuid is astronomically low .

 **Collision Probability** : When generating a UUID one thing that is a must is its neglible in collision probabilty .
 By collision probabilty I mean the probability of same id being generated after how many generation and at what percentage of repeatition .
-- Solution : SlimUUID uses precision till NanoSeconds , For reference a general Rand.Intn() function take 1ms which is 1000 nanoseconds .
+- Solution : SlimUUID uses precision till NanoSeconds .
 So while using nanoseconds , we keep in mind the collison which can occur when multiple systems are involved or same systems threads are used , which btw is next to impossible considering current hardware contraints because even switching context take more than 10ns .
-So we assign each ID a unique Address , kindoff Global Thread counter .
+So we assign each ID a unique Address that is machine's address producing it  , Global Thread counter with atomic updation .
 So getting hit by astroid is much more probable then getting hit by slimUUID collison .
-So for proof we got it calculated , [For Exact reference Go to this Blog](https://dev.to/mitocondria/slimuuid-the-compact-memory-efficient-alternative-to-standard-uuids-2dak)
+So for proof we got it calculated , [For Exact reference ](https://x.com/i/grok/share/Zz0YPXadvu9CZxbvh4lXwk0UT)

 **Space and Time Complexity** : So Each uuid takes some time to be generated , needs a space to be stored , needs space to be indexed , hashed .
 So for a nice industry level uuid it is a must to be Memory Efficient , Should be lightning fast generated .